 Since the inception of the federal 21st CCLC initiative, Florida's 21st CCLC programs have been among the most structured and diverse out-of-school programs for students attending Florida's low-income, Title I school-wide-program-eligible schools.
-In 2017, the Florida Department of Education (FLDOE) revised the requirements for eligible schools to those receiving a school-grade (calculated and provided by the FLDOE) of a "D" or "F" in the academic year prior to the submission of the competitive application (private schools were not eligible as primary targets, as they do not receive school grades in Florida, but could be served as secondary targets for student participants).
-This change was expected, as Title I school-wide eligibility and income status of families were removed from eligibility requirements within federal law and, as such, were also removed from criteria included by the FLDOE within the 2017 competitive proposal process.
+In 2018, the Florida Department of Education (FLDOE) revised the requirements for eligible schools to those identified by the FLDOE as needing support (targeted support or comprehensive support) or identified by the local school district superintendent as needing supports provided by the 21st CCLC model.
+Private schools were not eligible as primary targets, as they do not receive school grades in Florida, but could be served as secondary targets for student participants.
+This change was expected, as Title I schoolwide eligibility and income status of families were removed from eligibility requirements within federal law and, as such, were also removed from criteria included by the FLDOE within the 2017 competitive proposal process.
 However, regardless of the changes to eligibility criteria and given overall performance of low-income schools noted in the prior section, it is not surprising that most schools from which students are targeted remain low-income and eligible for school-wide Title I supports in their respective districts.
 Overall, Florida remains focused on providing some of the most structured, wrap-around, and diverse out-of-school programming to students attending the state's most at-risk public schools and residing in the most at-risk communities.

 While the FLDOE allows some flexibility in operations, particularly for programs serving middle school and high school students, there are some expectations and best-practices established by the Florida Department of Education, the Florida After School Alliance (FASA), and the Florida Afterschool Network (FAN).
-In essence, the greatest success is found with 21st CCLC program that operate for the entire 36 weeks of the academic year, as well as at least four (4) days and 12 hours per week.
+In essence, the greatest success is found with 21st CCLC programs that operate for the entire 36 weeks of the academic year, as well as at least four (4) days and 12 hours per week.
 In addition, it is widely accepted that a 5-day and 15-hour-per-week program provides for the best model to allow snack/dinner, health/wellness, personal enrichment, and an hour of academic support (e.g., project-based learning, problem-based learning, etc.).

-Regardless of the operational hours and grade levels of participating students, all 21st CCLC programs are required to provide each attending student a full repertoire of wraparound services.
+Regardless of the operational hours and grade levels of participating students, all 21st CCLC programs are required to provide each attending student a full repertoire of wrap-around services.
 In keeping with federal law, the FLDOE expects these services to include (1) academic remediation in reading, math, and science; (2) personal enrichment to improve academic success and educational achievement; and (3) literacy education and/or other educational development for adult family members of participating students.
 Older programs are required and newer programs are encouraged to ensure that all academic remediation activities are project-based, fun, creative, engaging, and enhancements to the lessons provided during the regular school day.